 Soften a Sterile Space With Wood

 Wipeed-clean countertops and steel sinks can create a hospital vibe if they aren’t offset with a warm organic material.
-Mounting a wall of wood kitchen cabinets studded with rippled glass panels livens up the space.
+Mounting wood kitchen wall cabinets, studded with rippled glass panels, livens up the space.

 Nothing Is More Honest Than Open Shelving